swix/swix.github.com/index.md

 *returns*

 Status Code 200 and the brand specified in {brand_id}.

-Status Code 410 if the brand does not exist
+Status Code 410 if the brand does not exist.

+Status Code 401 if you do not have access to the resource.

 ##Event Resource
 **GET /api/v1/brand/{brand_id}/event/**

 Status Code 200 and the brand specified in {brand_id}.

-Status Code 410 if the brand does not exist
+Status Code 410 if the brand does not exist.

+Status Code 401 if you do not have access to the resource.

 **GET /api/v1/brand/{brand_id}/event/{event_id}/**

 Status Code 200 and the brand specified in {brand_id}.

-Status Code 410 if the brand does not exist
+Status Code 410 if the brand does not exist.

+Status Code 401 if you do not have access to the resource.

 ##Pod Resource
 **GET /api/v1/brand/{brand_id}/pod/**

 Status Code 200 and the brand specified in {brand_id}.

-Status Code 410 if the brand does not exist
+Status Code 410 if the brand does not exist.

+Status Code 401 if you do not have access to the resource.

 **GET /api/v1/brand/{brand_id}/pod/{pod_id}/**

 Status Code 200 and the brand specified in {brand_id}.

-Status Code 410 if the brand does not exist
+Status Code 410 if the brand does not exist.

+Status Code 401 if you do not have access to the resource.

 ##Series Data Resource
 **GET /api/v1/brand/{brand_id}/pod/{pod_id}/seriesdata/**